-Before Audit Everything begins any prospective discussions with Thora, they shouldlet her supervisork now of their interest and ask what safeguards need to be put in place.
-For example, if Thora does not outright reject the idea and is instead interested in entertaining the offer, she and hermanager will have to work with the Ethics Office to put into effect a disqualification from any further involvement relating to the Contractor before any actual employment discussions are allowed to proceed.
-Any Contractor who engages in employment discussions with LAUS Dofficials before adisqualification has been completed is subject to the penalties outlined in this Code.
+Before Audit Everything begins any prospective discussions with Thora, they should let her supervisor know of their interest and ask what safeguards need to be put in place.
+For example, if Thora does notoutrightrejecttheideaandisinsteadinterestedin entertaining the offer, she and hermanager will have towork with the Ethics Office to put into effect a disqualification from any further involvement relating to the Contractor before any actual employment discussions allowed are to proceed.
+Anv Contractor engagesinemploymentdiscussionswithLAUSDofficialsbefore adisqualification has been completed is subject to the penalties outlined in this Code.

-- H. Conduct Political Activities Privately Contractors and their Representatives shall only engage in political support and activities in their own personal and voluntary capacity, on their own time, and with their own resources. - I. Make Philanthropy Voluntary Contractors and their Representatives shall only engage in philanthropic activities relating to LAUSD on their own time and with their own resources.
+- H. Conduct Political Activities Privately Contractors and their Representatives shall only engage in political support and activities in their own personal and voluntary capacity, on their own time, and with their own resources. - 1.
+Make Philanthropy Voluntary Contractors and their Representatives shall only engage in philanthropic activities relating to LAUSD on their own time and with their own resources.
 LAUSD views philanthropic support as a strictly voluntary opportunity for Contractors to demonstrate social responsibility and good citizenship.
 No expressions of support should be construed to have a bearing on current or future contracts with LAUSD.
 And no current or potential contracting relationship with LAUSD to provide goods or services is contingent upon any philanthropic support from Contractors and their Representatives, unless otherwise designated as part of a bid or proposal requirement in an open, competitive contracting process to solicit a specific type of support. - (1) Guidelines for Making a Gift to a Public Agency Contractors who wish to provide philanthropic support to LAUSD shall abide by the ethical and procedural policies and requirements established by LAUSD which build upon the "Gifts to an Agency" requirements established in California's Code of Regulations Section 18944.2.
-For outside entities to make a gift or payment to LAUSD in a manner that maintains public integrity, the following minimum requirements must be met: - (a) LAUSD must receive and control the payment: - (b) LAUSD must use the payment for official agency business; - (c) LAUSD, in its sole discretion, must determine the specific official or officials who shall use the payment.
-The donor may identify a specific purpose for the agency's use of the payment, so long as the donor does not designate the specific official or officials who may use the payment; and - (d) LAUSD must have the payment memorialized in a written public recordwhich embodies the requirements of the above provisions and which: - Identifies the donor and the official, officials, or class of officials receiving or using the payment; - Describes the official agency use and the nature and amount of thepayment; - Is filed with the agency official who maintains the records of the agency's Statements of Economic Interests (i.e. the Ethics Office); and - Is filed as soon as possible, but no later than 30 days of receipt of the payment by LAUSD.
+For outside entities to make a gift or payment to LAUSD in a manner that maintains public integrity, the following minimum requirements must bemet: - (a) LAUSD must receive and control the payment; - (b) LAUSD must use the payment for official agency business; - (c) LAUSD, in its sole discretion, must determine the specific official or officials whoshall use the payment.
+The donor may identify a specific purpose for the agency's use of the payment, so long as the donor does not designate the specific official or officials who may use the payment; and - (d) LAUSD must have the payment memorialized in a written public recordwhich embodies the requirements of the above provisions and which: - Identifies the donor and the official, officials, or class of officials receiving or using the payment; - Describes the official agency use and the nature and amount of thepayment; - Is filed with the agency official who maintains the records of the agency's Statements of Economic Interests (i.e. the Ethics Office);and - Is filed as soon as possible, but no later than 30 days of receipt of the payment by LAUSD.